raduprv/Magium/README.md

 You can download the file from here: https://drive.google.com/file/d/14zEkJ0c5D0-C5wxeyZgOX-fboEye5mOR/view?usp=sharing

+All the data (text and such) is released under CC BY 4.0 license.

 The telegram group for development is here: https://t.me/+xZaRFbK1P7wxYjI8 Please only join if you want to participate in the further development of Magium.